mangdangroboticsclub/mini_pupper_bsp/README.md

 ### Flash Ubuntu preinstalled image to the SD card.

+Choose one of the following 2 OS.
+Note that ROS 1 Noetic only supports Ubuntu 20.04.

-* Download ubuntu-22.04.1-preinstalled-desktop-arm64+raspi.img from the link, https://ubuntu.com/download/raspberry-pi , or
+* Download `ubuntu-22.04.2-preinstalled-desktop-arm64+raspi.img.xz` from the official website https://ubuntu.com/download/raspberry-pi
-* Download ubuntu-20.04.3-preinstalled-server-arm64+raspi.img.xz from [the official website](https://old-releases.ubuntu.com/releases/focal/) or  [our Google drive link](https://drive.google.com/drive/folders/12FDFbZzO61Euh8pJI9oCxN-eLVm5zjyi).
+* Download `ubuntu-20.04.5-preinstalled-server-arm64+raspi.img.xz` from [the official website](https://cdimage.ubuntu.com/ubuntu/releases/20.04/release/) or  [our Google drive link](https://drive.google.com/drive/folders/12FDFbZzO61Euh8pJI9oCxN-eLVm5zjyi)

 ### Boot Raspberry Pi

 * Romote connect Pi by Ethernet or WiFi, please refer to [Find the Current IP Address of a Raspberry Pi](https://raspberrytips.com/find-current-ip-raspberry-pi/)